Mid-December 2007 North American winter storms: States of emergency

 Kansas Governor Kathleen Sebelius declared a statewide state of emergency prior to the storm's arrival while President George W. Bush issued a similar state of emergency for the state of Oklahoma before declaring a federal emergency.
-While the city of Norman was declared to be a disaster area by Mayor Cindy Rosenthal.
+The city of Norman was declared to be a disaster area by Mayor Cindy Rosenthal.
 Oklahoma Governor Brad Henry cut short a vacation to tour up the hardest hit areas by the storm including northwestern Oklahoma City and later signed a federal disaster declaration.
 It was reported that damage to utility equipment alone was estimated at over $30 million in seven counties alone including the Oklahoma City and Tulsa metropolitan areas.
 After the initial round of ice on Sunday, Governor Matt Blunt issued a state of emergency for parts of Missouri.

 Cancellations

 The storm, as did the previous storm, disrupted events scheduled by presidential hopefuls for the 2008 US presidential election including Republican Candidate Mike Huckabee as his plane was unable to land in western Iowa but did so in Omaha, Nebraska.
 An appearance by former President Bill Clinton on behalf of Hillary Clinton's campaign was also canceled due to the weather.
 One event scheduled by former North Carolina Senator and Democratic candidate John Edwards was also canceled.